 The HDL programme provides opportunities for managers, project managers and/or teams in NGOs or international organisations involved in humanitarian work to develop an individual, accredited training portfolio, geared to obtaining ECTS credits as defined in the Bologna agreements.

 The HDL training offer has been developed building on CERAH's network of partnerships with some of the largest humanitarian organisations as well as drawing on CERAH's extensive experience in teaching and research on humanitarian action since 1998.
 The HDL forms an integral part of positioning and consolidating CERAH as an internationally recognised, academic teaching and research centre for humanitarian issues.

 Humanitarian Distance Learning Programmes

 As part of the HDL programme, the CERAH currently offers two Certificates of Advanced Studies.
-It is also launching on May 18th, its first massive open online course (MOOC) called "Humanitarian communication, addressing key challenges".
+It has also launched its first massive open online course (MOOC) "Humanitarian communication, addressing key challenges".

 HDL Designing Strategies and Projects in Humanitarian Action

 8 months course, including 2 residential weeks in Kampala, Uganda (in partnership with Médecins Sans Frontières and Groupe URD)

 Next session: 2018 (exact dates to be confirmed)